 Ryan Whitehead didn't live in Lafontaine, nor even in Missouri.
 He made his home on a decaying ancestral plantation house in Alabama.
-In the 1960s he achieved some literary fame for his first novel, Man Jesus with the Golden Arm, a biblical allegory retold as the story of messianic minor-league pitcher amidst the tumultuous American cultural revolution.
+He achieved some literary fame in the 1960s for his first novel, Man Jesus With the Golden Arm, a biblical allegory retold as the story of messianic minor-league pitcher amidst the tumultuous American cultural revolution.
 Stylistically, he was regarded as the "upper-crust Hunter Thompson," fusing an unflinching and contemporary voice with a penchant for Modernist allusion and Southern Gothic themes.

 Riding high off his critical success, Whitehead was commissioned by the San Francisco magazine Blammo! to write the gonzo journalism so popular with its readers.
-After being paid a significant advance he went to Brazil to report on the Transamazonian highway, a massive public works project promised by the new military government.
+After being paid a significant advance he went to Brazil to report on the Trans-Amazonian e van people uppose ported t is Ces was men highway, a massive public works project promised by the new military government.
 Rumors said the road's work crew was trailed by a movable city called "Little Altamira" that served all the workers' base needs: drugs, dance, and sex.
-In 1967, Whitehead travelled to Brazil to write the article, accompanied by his childhood friend Albert Capchka and an editor from Blammo!, Gabriella Larentinos.
+In 1967, Whitehead traveled to Brazil to write the article, accompanied by his childhood friend Albert Capchka and Gabriella Larentinos, an editor from Blammo!
 The group was reported to have checked in with their military escort before heading downriver.

 Then...nothing.

 In 1968, nearly five months after he left, Whitehead was spotted back in his hometown.
-He was gaunt, having lost nearly fifty pounds, and now shook uncontrollably with tremors.
+He was gaunt, having lost over 20 kg, and now shook uncontrollably with tremors.
 All attempts to learn the whereabouts of the rest of his party were met with silence.
 Whitehead insisted everything would be clear once he finished his "next novel."

 Whitehead's troubles grew exponentially upon his return.
 He remained under investigation by police for the disappearances of Gabriella Larentinos and Albert Capchka.
-Uncharacteristic reluctance and secrecy by the typically pro-Western Brazilian dictatorship complicated inquiries to the point where charges could never be brought, but the stain of suspicion never left Whitehead's reputation.
+Uncharacteristic reluctance and secrecy by the typically pro-Western Brazilian dictatorship complicated inquiries to the point where charges could never be brought.
+The stain of suspicion stuck to Whitehead's reputation.